ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt2-markdown.md

 (.venv) $ mkdir content/pages
 ```

 Now, let's create a file for your first article inside the articles directory.
+Note that the `touch` command is being used only to create a file.
+You can create a file without using any command too.
+It's up to you.

 ```console
 (.venv) $ touch content/articles/first_article.md